dudarev/crawl-amazon/README.md

-A tool to crawl amazon search results.
+A Python command line tool that scrapes data from Amazon.

 ## Setup to run without Docker